pascalwhoop/masterthesis/notes/Discussion_prof.md

 Proposed results of the work:

--	develop a model to allow networks to observe each other’s inputs, outputs and network states (the weights $w$)
+-	develop a model to allow networks to observe each other’s inputs, outputs (and network states (the weights $w$))
+	-	observe actions by immitation and actions where the NN would behave differently are used as learning examples
+	- 	perform back propagation for different actions and compare results of new weights with previous
 -	simulate a group of networks learning different tasks and observe their interactions
 	-	supervised
 	-	reinforcement